PageBot/PageBot/Examples/Books/UsingVariableFonts.md

 ~~~Python
 page = doc.newPage(name='Topic')
 ~~~

+# Using Variable Fonts
+The **UsingVariableFonts** file contains all Markdown content, including various functions to create this Typographic Poster.

+## Embedded Python
+The connection between Markdown content and Python can be made from 2 different directions.

+* PageBot application scripts that create a **Document** instance, with templates, element and typesetters parsing Markdown text.
+* MarkDown text files that include all Python code to create documents.
+It only needs a small bootstrap script to create the **Typesetter** and parse this file.

 As described in the introduction, variations technology superficially changes nothing about the “workings” of older fonts or applications.
 Users still begin their work by selecting the keyboard and input method associated with their script and language, or just by clicking an icon of their national flag.
 From there, the OS maps the characters it’ll show on the screen to match those on the keyboard, and turns on any required OpenType features for that script and language.
 All the individual font files are sorted for presentation by family name, with a hyphen somewhere separating the family name from the style, treatment, and/or effect name.